MajideND/scraping-reviews-from-googlemaps/README.md

 time.sleep(your_new_time_in_seconds)
 ```

-## Licence
+## License

-This source is licenced under MIT Licence, for more information read `LICENCE` file.
+This source is licenced under MIT Licence, for more information read `LICENSE` file.